West Fork Trail, Call of the Canyon - West Fork Trailhead, Sedona: Red Rock - Secret Mountain Wilderness, Arizona

 |Elevation Change:||+269' net elevation gain (+732' total roundtrip elevation gain)|

-The West Fork Trail begins at the Call O' The Canyon Trailhead, 10.4 miles north of Highway 179 on 89A.
-This famed trail follows the West Fork of Oak Creek 3.2 miles through Oak Creek Canyon to its maintained terminus, where hikers may either turnaround or continue upstream through ankle - chest high water.
+The West Fork Trail begins at Call O' The Canyon Trailhead, 10.4 miles north of Highway 179 on 89A.
+This famed trail follows the West Fork of Oak Creek 3.2 miles through Oak Creek Canyon to its maintained terminus, where hikers may continue upstream through ankle - chest high water.

 The unmaintained portion runs 11 miles upstream in the creek itself to FR 231, where shuttles can be arranged to pick up thru-hikers.
 Dispersed camping is permitted 6 miles from the trailhead.
 Many visitors compare this water hike to the Narrows of Zion National Park.